nolbert82/NiceTextures/README.md

 ## Building from Source

-1. Install dependencies: `pip install -r requirements.txt`
-2. Install PyInstaller: `pip install pyinstaller`
-3. Run the build script: `build.bat`
+1.  **Run Build Script:** Simply execute the `build.bat` script.
+    *   This script will automatically create a virtual environment (if needed), install the correct dependencies from `requirements.txt`, and then run PyInstaller.
-    *   The executable (`NiceTextures.exe`) will be created in the `dist` folder.
+    *   The final executable (`NiceTextures.exe`) will be created in the `dist` folder.

 ## Dependencies